Richmond-Andoh/social-media-backend-rest-api/README.md

 # Social Media Backend REST API
-This repository contains the backend REST API for a social media application built with Express and MongoDB.
+This repository contains the backend REST API for a social media blog post application built with Express and MongoDB.

 ## Features
 - User Authentication (Sign Up, Log In, Logout)